racket/racket-lang-org/blog/_src/posts/2012-11-25-tutorial-contributing-to-racket.md

 I've been using Racket for a while, so I knew roughly where to lookto put my code, tests, and documentation.
-A newer user might not know,so this post outlines, in some detail, the steps I went through to puttogether a tiny feature extension for Racket.
+A newer user might not know, so this post outlines, in some detail, the steps I went through to put together a tiny feature extension for Racket.